 Your customer acquisition strategy should also be flexible because marketing and sales, and the way people respond to them are always changing.
 While salespeople were once the gatekeepers of information about a product, that’s no longer the case.

-Consumers are increasingly skeptical of brand claims and anything said about a product by the company or its reps.
+Consumers are increasingly sceptical of brand claims and anything said about a product by the company or its reps.
 In a HubSpot study, it was found that 81% of consumers trust the advice of family and friends over businesses.
 Creating a customer acquisition strategy that only relies on salespeople would put your company in a tough spot.
 Keep your strategy pliable, and you’ll always be ready to respond to market trends.

 All consumers aren’t your best consumers, and customer acquisition efforts can result in a waste of resources if they’re not targeting the right people.
 Before you invest in any customer acquisition methods, you must define who you’re targeting with said methods.